swiss/paf-link/documentation/4_paf-link.md

 To ensure **complete traceability**, entities should not be changed or deleted after their creation.
 If a change is necessary, a new entity should be created.
 Connecting such entities to their predecessors could be advantageous in terms of convenience but is not a requirement by the paf.link design principles.

-Entities are not directly linked to agents.
-This can only be done via the corresponding activity.
-Furthermore, entities can not act at the same time as input and output entities of a specific activity.

 <figure id="entities_succession">
   <img src="img/entities_succession.svg" alt="Changing Entities" />
   <figcaption>
     Changing entities by replacing it.
 Validity symbolised by colors.
+Links between entities added for convenience.
   </figcaption>
 </figure>

+Entities are not directly linked to agents.
+This can only be done via the corresponding activity.
+Furthermore, entities can not act at the same time as input and output entities of a specific activity.

 ### Subclasses of PROV-O